Preslav977/socialhub-backend/README.md

 - Would look for an alternative to deal with creating global variables / signing up each user in the test to make it easier for myself
 - Would add some way of showing the user that the image is being uploaded
-- Would implement the socket.io library
-- Would add authentication like GitHub, Google